Conor FennessyManaging Director

 Spent two years in Washington, D.C., as a legislative assistant on Capitol HillRead Full Bio

 Conor G. Fennessy serves as a Managing Director in Mercury’s New Jersey offices.
-He has worked in politics and government for over two decades and has been recognized by InsiderNJ as one of New Jersey’s Top 100 Policymakers.
+He has worked in politics and government for over twenty-five years and has been recognized by InsiderNJ as one of New Jersey’s Top 100 Policymakers.

-Conor’s clients have included some of New Jersey’s largest corporations, higher education institutions, real estate developers, commercial property owners, trade associations, and international electronics manufacturers.
+Conor’s clients have included some of New Jersey’s largest corporations, higher education institutions, gig economy companies & apps, real estate developers, commercial property owners, trade associations, and supply chain management organizations.
 He regularly counsels clients in areas of government relations, public affairs, coalition building, and strategic planning.

 Prior to joining Mercury, Conor served for 11 years as the head of legislative, policy and political affairs for a major New Jersey real estate trade association.
 At the State House in Trenton, he has worked for two governors, an Assembly Speaker, and two Senate Presidents.
-Conor’s most recent service in the Governor’s Office was as a senior staff member to Gov. Donald DiFrancesco.
 Early in his career, he spent two years in Washington, D.C., as a legislative assistant on Capitol Hill.